LNPK-Jay/HW3.625.2/README.md

 - **Model diagnostics:** Summarize regression results with diagnostic information.
 - **Analysis of Variance (ANOVA):** Perform ANOVA to assess model quality.

-The package aims to make linear regression analysis more efficient and user-friendly, leveraging Rcpp for computational speed.
+The package aims to make linear regression analysis more efficient and user-friendly, utilizing Rcpp for computational speed.

 ---